sergey-telpuk/nestjs-rbac/README.md

 `grants`: objects of assigned permission to roles

-`filters`:  objects of customs roles
+`filters`:  objects of customized behavior
 ### Grant symbols
 `&`: extends grant by another grant, for instance `admin` extends `user` _(only support one level inheritance)_